effectfully-ou/sketches/has-lens-done-right/README.md

-# `HasLens` done right
+# Alternative `HasLens`

-**EDIT**: as [it turned out](https://github.com/ghc-proposals/ghc-proposals/pull/158#issuecomment-568217485) the solution presented here has the same type inference capabilities as the functional dependencies one.
-This was pointed out in this [response](https://github.com/ghc-proposals/ghc-proposals/pull/158#issuecomment-568206301).
+## **UPDATE**

+Originally this post was called "`HasLens` done right", however after [Oleg Grenrus](https://github.com/phadej) had [pointed out](https://github.com/ghc-proposals/ghc-proposals/pull/158#issuecomment-568206301) that the claim that the presented here solution gives rise to better type inference than already known solutions was wrong, I decided to tone down a bit.

 However the fundeps solution, as the type families one, can directly handle [neither phantoms types, nor type families](https://github.com/ghc-proposals/ghc-proposals/pull/158#issuecomment-568218989) unlike the `SameModulo` solution.
 But it can handle them indirectly.